-See Passenger Sensing System on page 1-70 for additional information.
+See Passenger Sensing System on page 2-71 for additional information.

 A child in a child restraint in the center front seat can be badly injured or killed by the frontal airbags if they inflate.
 Never secure a child restraint in the center front seat.
-Secure a child restraint in a rear seat.
+It is always better to secure a child restraint in a rear seat.